Classic Greenland Coastal Voyage

 A full day Golden Circle tour, visiting some of Iceland’s iconic sights; the ancient parliament site of Thingvellir, the waterfall at Gullfoss and the dramatic hot springs at Geysir.
 Time in the evening to find one of Reykjavik’s wonderful restaurants, and enjoy the late summer-evening light as you explore the city.

-Transfer on your own to the Reykjavik airport in the morning for the direct flight to Ilulissat, where you will stay for two nights at Hotel Arctic in the beautiful town of Ilulissat.
+Transfer on your own to the Reykjavik airport in the morning for the direct flight to Ilulissat, where you will stay for three nights at Hotel Arctic in the beautiful town of Ilulissat.
 The hotel is a short walk from town centre and also runs a shuttle service into and out of town.

 The town of Ilulissat is known for the giant icebergs floating in the bay and home to the UNESCO designated Ilulissat Ice Fjord.
 This is the third largest town in Greenland and a place where modern life meets traditional life style, all surrounded by amazing nature.
 Here, ice is the main theme; get close to the icebergs covered in the rays of the midnight sun on an amazing Ice Fjord cruise, join a full-day boat excursion to the calving glacier Eqip Sermia.
 You can also visit some of the remote settlements where fishing and hunting still is the only way to survive.

-In Illulisat, and time to take one of the many excursions available, including the dramatic boat tour to the face of the Eqi Glacier or simply hiking to one of the local Greenlandic settlements.
+In Illulissat, and time to take one of the many excursions available, including the dramatic boat tour to the face of the Eqi Glacier or simply hiking to one of the local Greenlandic settlements.
 There are ample opportunities to enjoy Greenlandic life while you are staying in Ilulissat, and we are sure that you will love your time there.

 Optional excursions during stay in Ilulissat.